94kayla/questions-for-employers/README.md

 ## Career development

-**Are employees encouraged to go speak at conferences?** Do you cover travel to conferences?

 **Does your company support continuing education?** If so, how (and how much?)

-**In what other ways do you support career development?**

 **Does the company routinely provide training, either internal or external, for new technologies such as software updates or best practices?**

 **Does the company allow employees to pursue their own training path** To what extent?

-**When was the last time you promoted someone on your team?
-How did it happen?** How are they likely to handle it when you want a promotion?

-**Tell me about a time you supported a direct report leaving your team or company for the benefit of their own growth?** A supportive manager cares about your goals, not gluing you to your seat.
-The very best managers realize when it's time to move you up, even if that means moving you out.

 ## The Interview process